 The hard realities of real estate, taxation and crime often lead us to meet in cities where economic decline has brought lodging prices down.
 Such is the case in Baltimore.
 The city is proud of its history, and has more buildings on the national historic register than any other US city.
 Baltimore has long been known as the "city of neighborhoods" and its people take pride in their friendly hospitality.
 Yet Baltimore is a profoundly troubled city in which poverty and crime are widespread.

-A day will be devoted to the spiritual/religious dimensions of the land question.
+A day will be devoted to the theme the spiritual/religious dimensions of the land question.
 Scholars and local religious leaders will be invited to reflect and speak on this.